 Government Bonds are risk-free As a result interest payable on these bonds are usually low.
 In investing the less risky an instrument, the less attractive the return and the higher the risk, the higher the return.

-Corporate bonds also carry a measure of safety because it’s backed by the promise of the company.
+Corporate bonds is also relatively safe because of the independent credit rating of the issuer.
 But it is not considered risk free.
 Companies do fail and the impact of poor macroeconomic conditions may cause a company to default on its obligations.

 As a result, corporate bonds issuers use positive credit rating by international rating agencies like Fitch to boost investors’ confidence.

 An index fund is a type of mutual fund with a portfolio that tracks the market index.